 It feels good in hands and is really easy to carry in your pocket.
 If you have oily hands, don’t touch the case, it is a fingerprint magnet.
 On the charging dock, there is xFyro logo and micro USB port for charging the case.
 Nothing fancy, everything is clean.
 I totally loved the design and feel of the charging dock/carrying case.
 Opening and Closing the case is really satisfactory.

 On opening the case, you will find a black matte finish interior with earbud’s bed, an LED indicator, a power button, and a Left-Right indication.
 Below the earbuds, there are charging connectors that charge the earbuds.

 Now let’s talk about Earbuds itself.
 There is nothing new in the design of the earbuds.
-It is made of rubberized black plastic material with Left-right indication, a button on the backside for controlling music/voice assistant, calls, charging connectors & LED indicator.
+It is made of rubberized black plastic material with Left-right indication, buttons on the backside for controlling music/voice assistant, calls, charging connectors & LED indicator.

 On removing the rubberized ear tip, you will see the speaker grill covered with some water repellant material.
 The earbuds are certified IP67 rating which means you can submerge it in the water.
 There is a protective layer on the speaker grill that protects the chips and the circuits of the earbuds.
 The earbud is almost in a squared shape which I don’t like personally.
-Its lightweight and I am hoping it would not be a pain for long sessions.
+Its lightweight and I hope it would not be a pain for long sessions.